History of the Jews in Brody: Israel Zolli, rabbi of Rome

-Brody gave Italy its main rabbi as well.
-Brody native, Israel Zoller (in Italy he changed his last name for Eugenio Zolli) was born in 1881 in Brody.
-After finishing his studies he left Brody and settled in Trieste (Italian Triest and Galician Brody were within one state at that time – Austria-Hungary).
-Zoller became the chief rabbi of Trieste after World War I, professor of Hebrew at the University of Padua from 1927 to 1938, and, from 1939 he takes the post of the chief rabbi of Rome.
-His biography during the last two decades of his life is quite controversial and had a lot of resonance worldwide.
-In early September 1943, when the Nazis entered Rome, Zoller took refuge in the Vatican.
+Israel Zolli was born in 1881 in Brody as Israel Zoller (he later changed his surname).
+After finishing his studies, he left Brody and settled in Trieste (modern Italy), where he became the chief rabbi after World War I while also teaching Hebrew at the University of Padua from 1927 to 1938.
+From 1939 on, he took the role of chief rabbi of Rome.

+In early September 1943, when the Nazis entered Rome, he sought refuge in the Vatican.
 At the end of the hostilities he reappeared to assume his position as rabbi, but was rejected by the community.

-In February 1945, Zoller converted to Catholicism, taking the name of Eugenio Maria (in homage to Pope Pius XII) returning to the Vatican.
-After the world war, he was professor of Semitic epigraphy and Hebrew at the University of Rome.
-Zoller is the author of a great number of works, especially on the biblical interpretation, Jewish history, liturgy, and Talmudic literature.
-Most were published in Italian and include Israele ("Israel", 1935), L’ebraismo ("Judaism", 1953), autobiographical reflections Before the Dawn (1954).
-His translation of the tractate Berakhot was published by a Catholic publishing house in 1968.
-Zoller died in Italy in 1956.
+In February 1945, he converted to Catholicism, taking the name Eugenio Maria in homage to Pope Pius XII.
+After World War II, he taught Semitic epigraphy and Hebrew at the University of Rome.

+He is the author of a great number of works, especially on Biblical interpretation, Jewish history, liturgy, and Talmudic literature.
+Most were published in Italian and include Israele ("Israel", 1935), L’ebraismo ("Judaism", 1953), and autobiographical reflection Before Dawn (1954).
+His translation of the tractate Berakhot was published by a Catholic editorial house in 1968.

+He died in Italy in 1956.

 Iuliu Barasch, leader of Romanian Jews

-The same concerns Romania, where the local Jewish community was headed by Brody native Iuliu (Julius) Barasch (Yehuda).
-He was born in Brody in 1815, settling in Romania where he was named the Mendelssohn of Romania, leader of the Bucharest community, author of the brochure L'emancipation des Israélites en Roumanie (1861).
-Barasch was among the organisers of the Romanian education system.
-He founded the first secular modern Israeli school (1852) in Bucharest, with Romanian-language classes.
-He was the director of the magazine Isis sau Natura (Isis or Nature, 18561859).
-He had an important activity in historiography, in 1862, he founded Societatea de Cultura Israelita (The society of Israelite culture).
+Born in Brody in 1815, he settled in Romania, where he was the leader of the Bucharest community and wrote L'emancipation des Israélites en Roumanie (1861).
+He was among the organisers of the Romanian education system and founded the first modern secular Israeli school in Bucharest, with Romanian-language classes.

-Many other outstanding personalities are associated with Brody, namely Napoleonic leader and commander Baron, General Johann Hiller who was born in Brody in 1754, was commissioned into the Artillery in 1770, became known in the Napoleonic fights with the Turks from 1788 to 1791.
-Oscar Chajes, famous 19th-century Jewish chess player was born in Brody.
-The same roots had Daniel Daniel Abraham (Abe) Yanofsky, born in Brody in 1925 and settled in Canada with his family when he was just eight months old.
-He learned chess at the age of eight, after he and his father saw a chess board and pieces on sale for $1 in the People's Book Store window on Main Street in Winnipeg.
+He was the director of the magazine Isis sau Natura (Isis or Nature, 1856-1859).
+He had an important activity in historiography and founded the Societatea de Cultura Israelita (The society of Israelite culture) in 1862.